 Make sure all power and data cables are properly connected and not blocking the chassis airflow.
-Refer to Chapter 3 for details on cable connections.

 Check the Drive Bay Setup

 Next, you should check to make sure the system disk drives and disk drive backplane have been properly installed and all connections have been made.